 Audits

 Query Audits allow Admins to gain insight into query sets outside the Single Origin platform, and to identify consolidation opportunities in a user’s external system.
-Query Audits follow a similar flow to Bulk Imports, but they do not create drafts or entities within the Single Origin platform.
+Query Audits follow a similar flow to Bulk Imports, but they do not create entities within the Single Origin platform.

 Navigate to the Query Audits page by selecting Manage in the navigation bar and then clicking Audits.
 From here, administrators can create new query audits and view a history of previously run query audits.
 Click on a query audit to see more details about that audit.